What's A Titration Study?

 A titration study determines what level and type of PAP (positive airway pressure) therapy is most appropriate for you.
-It’s the same study as an overnight sleep study (PSG), except before going to sleep you’re fitted with a mask that delivers PAP (positive airway pressure) which will keep your airway open while you sleep and prevent apnea.
+It’s the same study as an overnight sleep study (otherwise known as a polysomnogram or PSG), except before going to sleep you’re fitted with a mask that delivers PAP, which will keep your airway open while you sleep and prevent apnea.

 The next step is to apply the sensors.
 The technologist will use stickers to affix leads on your legs and chest.
 You will also have two belts placed around your chest and abdomen that monitor your body’s efforts to breathe.